 How are senior centers funded?

 To maintain operations, senior centers must leverage resources from a variety of sources.
-These include federal, state, and local governments; special events; public and private grants; businesses; bequests; participant contributions; in-kind donations; and volunteer hours.
-Most centers rely on 3 to 8 different funding sources.
+Primary funding sources are often local (municpal or county government tax dollards).
+Other sources include: federal and state governments; fundraising events; public and private grants; businesses; bequests; participant contributions; in-kind donations; and volunteer hours.
+Most centers rely on three to eight different funding sources.

-- Today’s senior centers are reinventing themselves to meet the needs and desires of the aging baby boom generation.
-Boomers now constitute more than two-thirds of the 50+ population.
-Senior centers are developing new programs and opportunities for this dynamic generation of older adults.
+- Today’s senior centers are reinventing themselves to meet the needs and desires of three generations of older adults.
+Baby Boomers now constitute more than two-thirds of the 50+ population.
+Senior centers are developing new programs and opportunities for this dynamic generation of older adults and have an eye towards the future with the leading age of Generation X turning 60 in 2025.

-NISC supports a national network of over 3,000 senior center professionals dedicated to helping older adults remain active, engaged, and independent in their communities.
+The National Institute of Senior Centers (NISC) is the largest national membership organization dedicated to serving senior center professionals.
+Free to join, NISC supports senior ceners with best practices and innovations in programming, as well and networking and training opportunities.
 NISC is setting the standard for the future of senior centers by promoting cutting-edge research, promising practices, professional development, and advocacy.
 NISC also offers the nation’s only National Senior Center Accreditation Program.
 Accreditation provides official recognition that a senior center meets nine national standards of senior center operations.
 To date, more than 250 senior centers have received accreditation.